RajatJangra2653/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

     dotnet run
     ```

 1. Observe the output from the terminal.
-Specifically, observe the formatted output text with the id, name, and price from the item.
+Specifically, observe the formatted output text with the ID, name, and price of the item.

 1. Close the integrated terminal.

 ### Task 4: Perform update and delete point operations with the SDK

-While learning the SDK, it's not uncommon to use an online Azure Cosmos DB SDK account or the emulator to update an item and  oscillate back-and-forth between the Data Explorer and your IDE of choice as you perform an operation and check to see if your change has been applied.
+While learning the SDK, it's not uncommon to use an online Azure Cosmos DB SDK account or the emulator to update an item and  oscillate back and forth between the Data Explorer and your IDE of choice as you perform an operation and check to see if your change has been applied.
 Here, you will do just that as you update and delete an item using the SDK.

 1. Navigate to the **Azure portal**.